aburrell/apexpy/docs/installation.rst

 installation has been tested successfully with gfortran 7 and some more recent versions.
 Earlier versions of gfortran may not work and are not recommended.

-Installation also requires gcc. `GCC <https://gcc.gnu.org/>`_ is a free compiler that can be installed from a variety of sources and standard package managers.
+Installation also requires a C compiler of the same type as the fortran compiler. `GCC <https://gcc.gnu.org/>`_ is a free compiler that works goth Gfortran and can be installed from a variety of sources and standard package managers.
 It is recommended that you check to see if you have gcc available on your system before installing as it is relatively common and multiple competing versions may cause problems if paths are not managed carefully.